Mohd Khusairi Abdul Talib

-Dato' Mohd Khusairi Abdul Talib (20 January 1961 – 15 July 2020) was a Malaysian politician.
-He was a four-term Perak State Assemblyman for the Slim constituency from 2004 to 2020.
-Mohd Khusairi was also a United Malays National Organisation (UMNO) Supreme Council Member and chairman of the National Film Development Corporation (FINAS).
+Mohd Khusairi Abdul Talib (20 January 1961 – 15 July 2020) was a Malaysian politician who served as Member of the Perak State Legislative Assembly for Slim from March 2004 to his death in July 2020.
+He was a member and Member of the Supreme Council of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+He was also Chairman of the National Film Development Corporation (FINAS).